amir-deriv/eslint-plugin-localize-usage/README.md

 # eslint-plugin-react-i18next

-ESLint rules to help enforce i18n in react.
+Eslint rules for enforcing the correct usage of `localize` function and `Localize` component in the app

 ## Installation